ksholander/accessible-popup/README.md

 ## Using the Block

-- Add the code to your theme or plugin
+- Clone the code to your theme or plugin
-- Add `require_once __DIR__ . "/plugin/plugin.php"` to your functions.php or plugin php code
+- Add `require_once __DIR__ . "/accessible-popup/popup.php"` to your functions.php or plugin php code
 - Insert the block in the block or page editor
 - Add button label and popup title using ACF fields
 - Add content to the popup using the editor tools